OSC/ood_auth_registration/README.md

 # ood_auth_registration

-summary:
+OSC OnDemand Open ID Connect CI Logon Registration page

+Summary:

 1. display a webform to the user, showing their DN and asking for their OSC credentials
-2. upon form submission, bind ldap to confirm they are who they say they are
+2. upon form submission, bind to ldap to confirm they are who they say they are
-3. if successful binding, map the OSC username to the DN using add-user-dn script that apache is given privilege to run on behalf of the user
+3. if successful binding, map the HPC username to the DN using add-user-dn script that apache is given privilege to run on behalf of the user
 4. show them success.php, which then redirects the user to their final destination

 pages: